imabutahersiddik/Erath/README.md

 Your support is greatly appreciated and will help fund the ongoing development and supporting its developers.

+## What's New in This Update (September 15, 2024)

+We are excited to announce the latest enhancements to Erath!
+This update introduces:

+- **AI Text Generation**: Leverage advanced AI capabilities to generate high-quality text effortlessly.

+- **AI Conversation Support**: Engage in dynamic conversations with AI, enhancing user interaction through AI chat features.

+- **Integration of AI Mistral and Gemini**: Utilize cutting-edge AI models for improved writing and conversational experiences.

+- **Expanded Prompt Library**: Access over 99 prompts designed to help you generate and publish content on the web with just one click.

+Stay tuned for more exciting features coming in future updates!

 ## Contributions

 Contributions to this project are welcome.
 If you find a bug or have a feature suggestion, please open an issue on this GitHub repository.
 If you'd like to contribute code, please submit a pull request.